willswats/react-pomodoro/README.md

 ## Features

-- Seperate modes; pomodoro, short break, long break
+- Separate modes; pomodoro, short break, long break.
-- Settings for the length of the modes
+- Settings for the length of the modes.
+- Persistent settings via the browser's local storage.
-- An end sound with adjustable volume
+- An end sound with adjustable volume.
-- Auto continue option
+- Auto continue option.
-- Long break occurs after a set amount of pomodoro's
+- Long break occurs after a set amount of pomodoro's.
-- Edit the remaining time
+- Edit the remaining time.
-- Skip the current pomodoro, short break, or long break
+- Skip the current pomodoro, short break, or long break.

 ## Setup